theacodes/structy/README.md

 # Structy

-Structy is an irresponsibly dumb and simple struct serialization/deserialization library for C, Python, and vanilla JavaScript.
-You can think of it like protobuf, thrift, flatbuffers, etc. but imagine that instead of a team of engineers maintaining it, it's instead written by a single moron.
+Structy is an irresponsibly dumb and simple serialization/deserialization library for C, Python, and vanilla JavaScript.
+You can think of it like protobuf, thrift, flatbuffers, etc. but imagine that instead of a team of engineers maintaining it, it's instead written by [a single moron](https://thea.codes).

 Structy was created to exchange data between C-based firmware on embedded devices and Python- and JavaScript-based programming, test, and calibration scripts running on a big-girl computer.
-As such, it's C implementation is designed specifically for embedded devices: it doesn't do any dynamic allocation and it doesn't have any fancy code for optimizations.
+As such, its C implementation is designed specifically for embedded devices: it doesn't do any dynamic allocation and it doesn't have any fancy code for optimizations.

 Structy's design goals: